Last Updated: December 19, 2024

 • Customize rules for your business needs: Your OA’s terms are customizable, letting you pick the approach that works best for you instead of the state’s default rules.

 Feeling unsure as to how to create an agreement for your LLC?
-We offer a customizable template to help get you started.
+We offer an operating agreement template to help get you started.

 Do I need an operating agreement if I’m the only owner?